menu

 Britton is a tiny village located in the state of Michigan.
 With a population of 560 people and just one neighborhood, Britton is the 557th largest community in Michigan.

-Unlike some villages, Britton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Britton are a mix of both white- and blue-collar jobs.
+Britton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Britton is a village of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Britton who work in office and administrative support (16.56%), management occupations (13.80%), and healthcare (7.36%).

-Because of many things, Britton is a great place for families with children to consider.
-First of all, many other families with children live here, making Britton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Britton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Britton is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Britton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Britton is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.